 That kind of revenue opportunity is something you don’t want to miss.
 That’s why it’s important to have a plan in mind to ensure clients pre-book.
 Sometimes clients don’t understand they need a series of sessions.
 This is where education comes in.
-During a first session with new clients, talk about how many massage or skin care treatments will be necessary and at what intervals in order to achieve their goals, whether it’s pain management or skin repair and renewal.
-That way the client understands that they need to plan on a series of massages or skin care treatments to get the results they want, and so they should be receptive to pre-booking.
+During the first session with new clients, talk about how many massage or skincare treatments will be necessary and at what intervals to achieve their goals, whether pain management or skin repair and renewal.
+That way, the client understands that they need to plan on a series of massages or skincare treatments to get the results they want, and so they should be receptive to pre-booking.

 If you have a team, make sure that everyone understands the need to pre-book clients.
-If necessary, provide a script they can follow that addresses the various responses they might get from a client who is reluctant to pre-book.
+If necessary, provide a script they can follow that addresses the various responses they might get from a reluctant client to pre-book.
 As an example, you don’t want to ask if you can book the next appointment.
-You’ll get far better results by asking “what’s a good day for your next appointment” or “I see you generally come in around mid-afternoon later in the week, would next Thursday at 2:00 work for your next appointment.”
-If a client says they are too busy to check their calendar, suggest penciling in a date and time so they are on the books and can change later if that doesn’t work.
+You’ll get far better results by asking, “what’s a good day for your next appointment” or “I see you generally come in around mid-afternoon later in the week, would next Thursday at 2:00 work for your next appointment.”
+If a client says they are too busy to check their calendar, suggest penciling in a date and time, so they are on the books and can change later if that doesn’t work.

 Online booking software might also help boost boosting.
 If clients don’t want to take the time to rebook while they still are in your spa or massage practice, you can provide them with the convenience of booking online once they have a better handle on their schedule.